Motion-aware Dynamic Graph Neural Network for Video Compressive Sensing: Experiments

-In order to verify the robustness of our proposed algorithm, we conduct experiments on real data captured by SCI cameras \cite{Patrick13OE,Yuan14CVPR}, which is more challenging due to the noise in reality.
-With the \texttt{Wheel} snapshot measurement of size 256$\times$256, we can recover 14 high-speed frames.
-As shown in Fig.~\ref{fig:real_data}, the generated letter `D' of our proposed model provides clearer and smoother details with fewer artifacts.
-For testing on the larger scale, the snapshot measurements \texttt{Domino} and \texttt{Water Balloon} are recovered as two videos of size 512$\times$512$\times$10.
-It can be observed that the proposed model generates sharper edges with less noise and provides more accurate contours, owing to the efficient modeling for non-local spatial-temporal dependencies.
-Meanwhile, the proposed method significantly saves testing time compared with DeSCI (several hours).
-In general, the experiments demonstrate both the applicability and efficiency of our algorithm on real data.
+We show the visualization results of reconstructed real videos in Fig.~\ref{fig:real_data}, compared with several representative reconstruction algorithms, namely GAP-TV~\cite{Yuan16ICIP_GAP}, DeSCI~\cite{Liu18TPAMI}, PnP-FFDNet~\cite{Yuan20PnPSCI}, E2E-CNN~\cite{Qiao2020_APLP}, and BIRNAT~\cite{Cheng20ECCV_BIRNAT}.
+The key observations can be summarized as {follows}: $i$) With the \texttt{Wheel} snapshot measurement of size 256$\times$256, we can recover 14 high-speed frames.
+As shown in Fig.~\ref{fig:real_data}, the generated letter `D' of MadyGraph shows clearer and smoother edges with fewer artifacts, while the comparison methods GAP-TV, E2E-CNN, and PnP-FFDNet result in some unpleasant artifacts.
+Compared with other methods, the boundary of reconstructed frames generated by MadyGraph is more consistent and smooth. $ii$)For validation on the large-scale scenes, we recover the snapshot measurements \texttt{Domino} and \texttt{Water Balloon} as two videos of size 512$\times$512$\times$10.
+It can be observed that the proposed model generates sharper edges with less noise and provides more accurate contours, owing to the efficient modeling for non-local spatial-temporal dependencies. $iii$) {Meanwhile, the proposed method significantly saves testing time compared with optimization-based DeSCI (several hours), thus paving the way for real applications of SCI.}